How to Cut Your Own Hair in Layers

 With the economy the way it is, it's just a waste of money to spend about $200 a month on family haircuts.
 And this is a frugal price, with just a normal shampoo and cut.
 Other things, like getting a permanent wave or having streaks, would double the $200 easily.
 No doubt about it, styling has become a luxury.

 I found I can save a lot of money by cutting my own hair and that of my family's.
 There is nothing to it, and it's actually kind of fun.
 The "cha-CHING!" sound rings in my ears as I keep the fifty I would have otherwise parted with!

 The only upfront investments are a plastic sheet (clothing guard) and shears, which can be purchased at the drugstore for about the same price as a basic haircut.

 Find a comfortable chair and good light, and you are ready to begin.
 I sometimes put newspaper on the floor to make clean-up easier.

 Easier and Less Flyaway

-The ideal way, I have found, is cut dirty hair!
-It doesn't slide around so much which makes it easier to cut.
-(Hair dye is best applied to dirty hair too.. to protect the hairline from harmful and itchy chemicals.
-If you scratch, the color doesn't work so well.. so you end up with a bad dye-job.
-Just sayin'.)
-The sections usually stay segregated better too.
+The ideal way, I have found, is to cut dirty hair!
+It doesn't slide around so much, which makes it easier to cut.
+The sections usually stay better separated, too.
 After the cut, you will be washing anyway, so it makes sense to let it get a little bit oily before you start.

 The Ultimate Smarty-Pants Routine